PROBATE & TRUST ADMINISTRATION

 Probate is the legal process by which the state ensures that the assets of a deceased person are distributed, after payment of debts and taxes, in accordance with the terms of that person’s will — or, if there is no will, according to state law.
 The probate process may be relatively simple, or much more complicated, depending on a number of circumstances, including the types of assets included in the probate estate, the debts of the decedent, as well as the willingness and ability of the parties to cooperate.
 We can assist you throughout the probate process, regardless of the nature and complexity of the probate, and regardless of your interest in the probate estate.

 When a person dies leaving a valid trust, a Trust Administration becomes necessary to carry out the wishes of the decedent’s as written in his or her trust.
 A trust is a contractual relationship in which trust assets are given from a trustor to a trustee.
 The person who created the trust, the trustor, appoints a trustee to administer the trust upon their passing and essentially distribute the assets to the named beneficiaries in the trust.
 A trustee must act in their fiduciary capacity in the administration of a trust, which means the trustee has an obligation to protect the trust assets and the interests of the beneficiaries.
 If you have been appointed as a trustee or are currently acting as a trustee, we can assist you in fulfilling your fiduciary duties.

 Wilson+Miller The Book

 Your legacy is more than your money and property.
-In this book you’ll discover powerful strategies to leave future generations the legacy to build a successful life, including: Family stories and traditions, heirlooms, life lessons, your own experiences
+In this book, you’ll discover powerful strategies to leave future generations the legacy to build a successful life.
+The strategies can help you secure family stories and traditions, heirlooms, life lessons, and your own experiences for the future.